nismod/household_microsynth/README.md

 ```
 - [humanleague](https://github.com/virgesmith/humanleague)
 ```
-pip3 install git+git://github.com/virgesmith/humanleague.git@1.0.1
+pip3 install git+git://github.com/virgesmith/humanleague.git
 ```
-NB Ensure you install the version 1.0.1 of humanleague.
-Later versions have breaking changes and/or are under heavy development.
+NB Ensure you install humanleague version 2 or higher - this package uses features that are not available in earlier versions.

 ### Installation and Testing
 ```